 - A couple of clear plastic bags (always useful)

 The one other thing that I’ve discovered recently is face mist.
 I know it sounds a bit fancy, but it’s so refreshing on a long flight or bus journey.
-Would definitely recommend for your next trip!
+Would definitely recommend it for your next trip!
 I’d love to hear your favourite travel items too!

 Planning your next trip?
 Check out our Top 10 list of Essential Items for a Round World Trip.